Study and Life at Reading

 There will be some exceptions to this, and we recognise that some students may be affected by circumstances beyond their control this year.
 If you would like to move out of your halls room, please do contact us as soon as possible so we can discuss your options based on your individual situation.

-We will suspend your rent payments if you move out of your halls accommodation if the following situations occur and continue for a period of longer than four consecutive weeks:
+We will suspend your rent payments during the 20/21 academic year if you move out of your halls accommodation if the following situations occur and continue for a period of longer than four consecutive weeks:

 - you are prevented from accessing or using your halls accommodation because of a measure implemented for the prevention or delay of the spread of coronavirus.

-If you are unable to vacate your accommodation in these circumstances (for example, because of a government ban on movement) then we will consider suspending rent payments on a case-by-case basis.
+If you are unable to remove your belongings and fully vacate your accommodation in these circumstances (for example, because of a government ban on movement) then we will consider suspending rent payments on a case-by-case basis.

 If you leave halls while face-to-face teaching is still taking place and campus facilities remain open, you would be liable to continue paying rent under the terms of your contract.
 Please see our website for further information.

-If you have signed up for a halls accommodation contract with our partner UPP for the academic year 2020/21 and are delayed in arriving at the University in the spring term due to circumstances beyond your control arising from COVID, we will be setting up a process so you can let us know.
+If you have signed up for a halls accommodation contract with our partner UPP for the academic year 2020/21 and are delayed in arriving at the University in the spring term due to circumstances beyond your control arising from the COVID-19 pandemic, we've set up a process so you can let us know.